 2A small number of conditional inequalities gives rise to a large number of unconditional inequalities, but these have certain continuity and tightness structure, which the literature on conditional moment inequalities heavily exploits/relies upon.
-Our approach does not exploit/rely upon such structure and can handle both many unstructured moment inequalities as well as many structured moment inequalities arising from conversion of a small number of conditional inequalities.
+Our approach works even if such structure is not available and can handle many unstructured moment inequalities.
+In addition, when such structure is available, our bootstrap methods automatically exploit it leading to powerful tests of structured moment inequalities arising from conversion of a small or large number of conditional moment inequalities.

-$^{^3}$ Ciliberto and Tamer (2009) had 2742 markets and used four major airline companies and two aggregates of medium size and low cost companies that lead to $2^{4+2+1} = 128$ moment inequalities.
+3Ciliberto and Tamer (2009) had 2742 markets and used four major airline companies and two aggregates of medium size and low cost companies that lead to $2^{4+2+1} = 128$ moment inequalities.
 However, as established in Theorem 1 of Galichon and Henry (2011), sharp identification bounds in the Ciliberto and Tamer model would require around $2^{2^{4+2}} = 2^{64}$ inequalities.
 In addition, using techniques developed in this paper, it would be possible to estimate a more detailed model, with a larger set of airline companies taken individually and using the Ciliberto and Tamer type inequalities.